-Step 1: Prime your lids.
-First things first: Apply an eye makeup primer to your lids, as this can help create an even canvas for the rest of your eye makeup application (and prevent your shadow from creasing).
+First things first: Apply your eye makeup primer to your lids, as this can help create an even canvas for the rest of your eye makeup application (and prevent your shadow from creasing).

-Step 2: Start with your second lightest color.
-Use a fluffy eyeshadow brush to blend the dusty rose color of your quad into your crease.
-Start off very sheer using the lightest color in your palette, and once there’s no more color on your brush, use your brush to blend that eyeshadow in your crease up towards your brow bone.
-It’s always best to start with a light color on your lids because it gives the lighter and darker colors something to blend into so that you can avoid muddiness.
+Use a fluffy eyeshadow brush to blend a light dusty rose color onto your crease.
+Start off very sheer using the lightest color in your palette, and once there’s no more color on your brush, use it to blend your crease color up toward your brow bone.
+It’s always best to start with a light color on your lids because it gives the rest of your shadows something to blend with (which will help avoid muddiness).

-Step 6: Highlight your inner eyes.
-To really open up your overall statement eye look, dust some of that same light color into the inner corners of your eyes.
+To open up the look of your eyes, dust some of that same light color around the inner corners of your eyes.

-Step 7: Buff your lids out with a fluffy eye brush.
-Tap any excess color off of your fluffy eyeshadow brush and, once it’s completely clean, use it to blend your gorgeously layered statement eye to reduce any harsh lines between colors.
-The ultimate goal is to create a full fade of colors that mimics the look of natural dimension and definition.
+Is your blending not quite as seamless as you’d like?
+Wipe off your fluffy eyeshadow brush and, once it’s completely clean, use it to blend your gorgeously layered statement eye to reduce any harsh lines between the different colors you used.
+The ultimate goal is to create a perfect gradient of colors.

-Step 8: Apply black eyeliner.
-Smudge a black pencil eyeliner into your upper lash line.
-Don’t worry about creating a super-straight line across your lash line.
-Instead, take a tight-lined approach to create definition while minimizing the look of wearing eyeliner.
+Smudge a black pencil eyeliner along your upper lash line.
+Don’t worry about creating a super-straight line.
+Instead, press the pencil as close to your lashes as possible to create definition while minimizing the look of actually wearing eyeliner.

 Once you’ve completed your eye makeup, it’s time to move on to your face makeup.
-That’s right—when it actually comes to your big day and creating this green eye-approved makeup look, be sure to start with your eye makeup first and then follow it up with your face makeup.
-This way if there’s any fallout from your eyeshadow, you won’t have to smudge your concealer, foundation, face powder, or highlighter trying to dust it away.
+That’s right—when it actually comes to your big day and creating this green eye-approved makeup look, be sure to start with your eye makeup and then follow with your face makeup.
+This way if there’s any fallout from your eyeshadow, you won’t smudge your concealer, foundation, face powder, or highlighter when you’re trying to dust it away.

 Now that you’ve decided on your makeup, it’s time to nail down your hair.
-To help you along the way, we’ve rounded up 3 Wedding Updos That Are Totally on Trend for 2018.
+To help you with that major task, we’ve rounded up 3 Wedding Updos That Are Totally on Trend for 2018.
 We also love these 4 Messy Wedding Hairstyles for a beautiful, boho-chic look.